-Net energy consumption from all types of CCAC products in Australia is currently estimated to be approximately 1,380 GWh per annum, equivalent to annual greenhouse emissions of 1.4 Mt CO2-e in 2006.
-Correspondingly, the net energy consumption from all types of CCAC products in New Zealand have been estimated to be approximately 138 GWh per annum, equivalent to annual greenhouse emissions of 97 kt CO2-e in 2006.
+Net energy consumption from all types of close control air conditioner products in Australia is currently estimated to be approximately 1,380 GWh per annum, equivalent to annual greenhouse emissions of 1.4 Mt CO2-e in 2006.
+Correspondingly, the net energy consumption from all types of close control air conditioner products in New Zealand have been estimated to be approximately 138 GWh per annum, equivalent to annual greenhouse emissions of 97 kt CO2-e in 2006.

 If the current market and technology trends continue, the net energy resulting from the use of CCAC is projected to grow to over 1,820 GWh in Australia and around 182 GWh in New Zealand by the year 2020.
 These estimated BAU projections of energy usage depend on assumptions and data regarding the sales, power consumption and usage characteristics of CCAC.
 Detailed projections of sales are provided in section 5.5, while Appendix 6 and Appendix 11 provide the power consumption and usage characteristics.
-In summary, the BAU EER for CCAC by category was estimated to increase by 1.0 percent per annum over the period of the analysis (2000 - 2020), with the EER figures shown in Table 2 used for the 2006 BAU EER.
+In summary, the BAU EER for CCAC by category was estimated to increase by 1.0 per cent per annum over the period of the analysis (2000 - 2020), with the EER figures shown in Table 2 used for the 2006 BAU EER.
 These EER data were obtained by surveying the suppliers shown in Section 1.6.
-This data suggests that the average EER for close control units has only increased marginally over the last decade and compares to the BAU energy efficiency improvement used in previous comfort air conditioning RIS of 0.4 percent per annum (Syneca 2003).
+This data suggests that the average EER for close control units has only increased marginally over the last decade and compares to the BAU energy efficiency improvement used in previous comfort air conditioning RIS of 0.4 per cent per annum (Syneca 2003).